astronomer/docs/learn/airflow-setup-teardown.md

 In most cases how to set Setup/Teardown relationship is a matter of personal preference.
 If you are using `@setup` and `@teardown` decorators you cannot use the `setups` argument.

+You can have as many setup and teardown tasks in one relationship as you need.
+For example, you could have one task that creates a cluster, a second task that modifies the environment within that cluster and a third task that tears down the cluster.
+In this case you could define the first two tasks as setup tasks and the last one as a teardown task, all belonging to the same resource.

+It is also possible to have several sets of setup/teardown tasks within the same DAG that work on different resources and are independent of each other.
+For example, you could have one set of setup/teardown tasks that spins up a cluster to train your ML model and a second set of setup/teardown tasks in the same DAG that creates and deletes a temporary table in your database.

 ### `setups` argument

 You can tell Airflow that a task is a teardown task for a specific setup task by passing the setup task object to the `setups` argument of the `.as_teardown()` method.
 Note that if you do this, you do not need to call the `.as_setup()` method on the setup task anymore.